centre-for-humanities-computing/corona-psychopathology/README.md

 - `under` random undersampling to match the majority distribution
 - leave out if you don't want to resample at all

+The reminder of the arguments are:
+- `--data` the data to split into a train and test dataset
+- `--text_column` the column indicating text.
+Default is `text`
+- ` --label_column` the columns indicating labels.
+Default is  `labels`
+- `--perc_test` percantage of data which should be the  test set

 ---
 ## Classify using a single classifier
 In general I recommend using the grid search, but one might want to test out specific classifiers so I made this the this case.